cobeylab/pyembedding/README.md

 Ed Baskerville
 last update: 26 February 2015

+NB: Usage instructions out of date but repo is published for the sake of reproducibility for paper.

 ## Overview

 This package contains a Python implementation of nonlinear time-series embedding methods.